valeriangalliat/blog/2016/03/looking-back-at-2015.md

 spent the past years basically daylong behind a computer without any physical activity, it was terribly demanding, and I could barely bike for 4 kilometers, being super exhausted and thirsty at the end.
-But by training nearly everyday, I quickly got better and could bike more and more kilometers while being less and tired and needing less water.
+But by training nearly every day, I quickly got better and could bike more and more kilometers while being less and tired and needing less water.

 Soon enough I could bike for 20, 40, even 80 kilometers straight!
 This